King Edward VI Handsworth School for Girls

 King Edward VI Handsworth School for Girls is a secondary grammar school in Birmingham, operating under the Schools of King Edward VI in Birmingham organisation.
 Since 2011, King Edward VI Handsworth School has held academy status.
 There are 1274 pupils aged 11-18 on the school roll, 380 of whom are in the sixth form.

 The school was founded in 1911 by the merger of three pre-existing schools.
 Designed by architect PB Chatwin, King Edward VI Handsworth School then cost the very high figure of £50,000 to build.

-Extensive renovations have been undertaken on the grammar school’s historic buildings, while new facilities include a library and a state-of-the-art sports hall.
-A neighbouring church has recently been transformed into its music centre.
+Extensive renovations have been undertaken on the grammar school’s historic buildings, while new facilities include a library, science building, state-of-the-art sports hall along with a new dining room and Gym facility.
+A neighbouring church has been transformed into its music centre.
 The long-running school magazine is known as The Beacon.